samnlindsay/egrfc-playbook/pages/set-piece/lineout/index.md

 If the defence is putting us under pressure, we can vary the formation, the calls, or the numbers.<br style="clear: both;"/>

 ## How a lineout is formed
 We pre-call lineouts to avoid tipping off the defence and ensure everyone knows the plan.
-The lineout caller (usually the main jumper) and backs leader (usually the 10) make and communicate the decision quickly.
+The lineout caller and the fly half decide between them and organise everyone else.

+<img src="{{ '/assets/images/lineout/lineout-flowchart.png' | relative_url }}" style="width: 100%; height: auto;"/>

-As soon as the ball is dead, the lineout forwards (except the hooker) huddle.
+As soon as the ball is dead, the lineout forwards huddle.
 The caller announces the formation and play, and players move to position.
 9 and 10 organise the backs and any loose forwards not in the lineout.

-<img src="{{ '/assets/images/lineout/lineout-flowchart.png' | relative_url }}" style="width: 100%; height: auto;"/>

 ## Calling process